bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 The B2B Edition of BigCommerce is a bundled offering of the BigCommerce Enterprise solution, B3, and six BigCommerce themes optimized for B3.

-B3 offers multiple enhancements to your BigCommerce store, including:
+B3 offers multiple enhancements to your BigCommerce store, including the following:

 - Customer account management
 - All-in-one ordering tools